blinkybool/nat-deduction/README.md

-A formalisation of Natural Deduction in Lean, from the 2nd Year subject [Logical Methods](https://consequently.org/class/2020/phil20030/).
+A formalisation of Natural Deduction in Lean and associated Models, from the 2nd Year subject [Logical Methods](https://consequently.org/class/2020/phil20030/).